 Between random shootings and the ever growing threat of terrorism, people are getting scared.
-Fortunately, an unexpected trend is showing up to counter the endless stream of bad news.
-Over the last year, numerous acts of violence, robberies, general mayhem, and even a few acts of terrorism have been completely shut down by an unexpected source: The presence of a U.S. military veteran or active duty servicemember.
+Fortunately, an unexpected trend is showing up to counter the endless stream of bad news: veterans who saved lives.
+Over the years, numerous acts of violence, robberies, general mayhem, and even a few acts of terrorism have been completely shut down by the presence of a U.S. military veteran or active duty servicemember.

 Here are 7 times heroic vets and servicemembers saved the day in a big way: